ramonabroberg/musicmaniac/README.md

 ### Sign Up

 - The Sign Up page works good and as planned.
+- It shows error messages if the fields are empty or entered incorrect.
 - The link to the Sign In page works correctly.

 ### Sign In

 - The Sign In page works good and as planned.
+- It shows error messages if the fields are empty or entered incorrect.
 - The link to the Sign Up page works well.
 - The user has to enter the user details correct to be able to log in.